salecharohit/rohitsalecha.com/content/authors/rohit/_index.md

   url: "https://www.notsosecure.com"

 # Short bio (displayed in user profile at end of posts)
-bio: A CyberSecurity professional who loves technology
+bio: A Security Architect who is passionate about making the world more secure, one bit at a time.

 interests:
 - Web,Mobile and API Security